intelliot/XRPL-Standards/XLS-30d.md

 Following updates after a successful AMMDeposit transaction:

-The deposited asset, if XRP, is transferred from the account that inititaated the transaction to the AMM instance account, thus changing the Balance field of each account
+The deposited asset, if XRP, is transferred from the account that initiated the transaction to the AMM instance account, thus changing the Balance field of each account
 The deposited asset, if tokens, are balanced between the AMM account and the issuer account trustline.
 The LPTokenOut ~
  are issued by the AMM instance account to the account that initiated the transaction and a new trustline is created, if there does not exist one.